Statistics

 One of his best-known television roles was as the second Master in Doctor Who.

-Eric Francis (died 1991 aged 74) would be 107 - credited as First Elder in The Sensorites
+Eric Francis (died 1991 aged 74) would have been 107 - credited as First Elder in The Sensorites

 Actor who appeared in the 1964 story The Sensorites.